 The word Bible is from the Greek and Latin meaning "book" or "books".
 The Christian Bible as we know it is made up of two Testaments or Covenants (Old and New) that together might also be referred to as the Holy Writ, Holy Scriptures or Word of God. [more]

 "Follow your heart" is a common refrain from those in the world.
 Or maybe you've heard someone say, "the heart wants what the heart wants?"
-These statements are usually meant to be aspirational and reassuring, giving the individual confidence to do whatever it is they have a mind to [more]
+Telling someone to "follow your heart" is usually meant to be aspirational and reassuring.
+The intent may be to give the individual confidence to [more]

 Has the God of the universe changed over time?
 Is God's character subject to "evolving" the same way that you and I would develop over time?
 God's character not changing is sometimes described as the immutability of God (defined by Dictionary.com as "not mutable; unchangeable; changeless").
 However, some struggle [more]